 It is also important that people receive counseling and evaluation from a speech pathologist who has experience caring for people with head and neck cancer.
 Since radiation therapy may cause swelling and scarring, the voice and swallowing are often affected.
 Speech pathologists can provide people with exercises and techniques to prevent long-term speech and swallowing problems.

 In addition, radiation therapy to the head and neck may cause redness or skin irritation to the treated area, swelling, dry mouth or thickened saliva from damage to salivary glands (which can be temporary or permanent), bone pain, nausea, fatigue, mouth sores and/or sore throat, and dental problems (usually preventable, see above).
 Other side effects may include pain or difficulty swallowing; hoarseness or changes in the voice; loss of appetite, due to a change in sense of taste; hearing loss due to a buildup of fluid in the middle ear or nerve damage; buildup of earwax, which dries out because of the radiation therapy’s effect on the ear canal; and scarring (fibrosis).
-Talk with your doctor or nurse about how side effects will be managed.
+Talk with your doctor or nurse about how any side effects you may experience will be managed.

 Radiation therapy may also cause a condition called hypothyroidism, in which the thyroid gland (located in the neck) slows down and causes the person to feel tired and sluggish.
 Every person who receives radiation therapy to the neck area should have his or her thyroid checked regularly.